 Some more take-aways (pardon the pun)

-A few years ago, I attended the annual conference of the Institute of Functional Medicine in San Francisco.
+A few years ago, I was fortunate to attend the annual conference of the Institute of Functional Medicine in San Francisco.
 It was a wonderful three days and one of the sessions was a one-on-one conversation with Michael Pollan and Dr Mark Hyman.
 It was a very powerful conversation highlighting the impact of “big food” and “big marketing” on the way many of us eat.

 Just a few of the interesting points they discussed were: